yiskang/forge-empty-viewer-poc/README.md

 # Description

-This sample is demonstrating a workaround how to initialize a viewer in empty mode mode discussed in a StackOverflow [thread](https://stackoverflow.com/a/46540613/7745569).
+This sample is demonstrating a workaround about how to initialize a viewer in empty model mode discussed in a StackOverflow [thread](https://stackoverflow.com/a/46540613/7745569).

 # Setup